PureVPN Review 2025: Is the Low Cost Worth It?

 Speed tests

-• PureVPN Netflix test results: PureVPN passed its Netflix tests.
+• Netflix test results: PureVPN unblocked all the Netflix regional libraries we tested.

 You might want to use a VPN to access Netflix content available in different countries.
 For example, you might want to watch a movie only available on Australian Netflix accounts.
 A VPN can help mask your current location and make it appear like you're in Australia to access the movie.